learn2therm/PairProphet/docs/component_docs.md

 2. Clean the data to prepare it for model training and testing.
 3. Train and test the model, return scores, plot, and any other necessary indicator of model performance.
 4. Input new user data and return a functionality score for the input protein pair.

-# Component 6

-## Work-in-progress

-We do not anticpate to reach this component this Winter quarter, but the Spring quarter!